The Motes

 Crownroost

-Home to the eastern aarakocra, Crownroost is a fiercely guarded highland where these skyborn people tend to their eggs and hatchlings.
-Irai crystals play a central role in their religious and cultural ceremonies, believed to carry both spiritual and elemental significance.
+Home to the eastern aarakocra, Crownroost and the rest of the islands below it are a fiercely guarded region where these skyborn people tend to their eggs and hatchlings.
 Aarakocra society is deeply structured around altitude.
-Those of higher status live on the upper motes, and their leader, known as the Star Seeker, resides on Crownroost itself.
+Those of higher status live on the upper motes, and their leader, called the Star Seeker, lives on the Crownroost itself.

 Highwind

 Along the eastern extreme of the Motes lies a region of violent torrents and air currents known as the Highwind.
 The swirling gales strike out so regularly and forcefully that only the fastest, most expertly piloted airships can pass through without serious difficulty.
-Anything not securely fastened on your deck is swept into the hungry sky.
-And that will be the least of your troubles, sails left open in the wind are torn to shreds, ropes with any slack will rattle their rigging to pieces, and even emergency gliders offer little hope.
-If an aeronaut falls overboard, the wind will seize them like a predator, flinging them into the motes or smashing them against the Soulgate.
+Anything not securely fastened on your deck is swept into the hungry sky, And that will be the least of your troubles.
+Sails left open in the wind are torn to shreds, ropes with any slack will rattle their rigging to pieces, and even emergency gliders offer little hope.

-Only those who have spent their lives in the Highwind know how to navigate it with any kind of safety.
-The power of its gales is undeniable, but there is a natural pattern to it.
+There is a natural pattern to its gales.
 The spiral is caused by a confluence between the Manderwind and the Soulgate, caught in endless motion like an uncorked bottle.
-These rhythms can be learned and worked into mussel memory. and that is exactly what the aarakocra of Crownroost have done.
+These rhythms can be worked into muscle memory. and that is exactly what the aarakocra of Crownroost have done.
 Through generations of adaptation and practice, they have become the greatest fast flyers and aerial acrobats in the world.
 Even the least among them would be considered an ace by any other measure.

 Jatterak